Legal Definitions

-Limited Liability Company Law & Legal Definition
+Limited Liability Company Law and Legal Definition

 CHARACTERISTICS OF A LIMITED LIABILITY COMPANY